Home » Practical Information » Mixed Marriages - Indonesians and Expatriates

 Step 5 – Cawang Immigration office

 Pick up the letter you were told to come back for and take it back to the Warung Buncit Immigration office.
-They will tell you to pay the fee – Rp 2 million for a new KITAP and Rp 1 million for a renewal of the KITAP.
-They will then tell you when to come back to pick up your KiTap.
+They will tell you to pay the fee – Rp 3.5 million for a new non-electronic ITAP or Rp 3.7 million for a new electronic ITAP.
+They will then tell you when to come back to pick up your ITAP.
 You will also be told to photocopy certain documents.
-You will also have to take your Buku Pengawasan Orang Asing downstairs so it too can be filled by the appropriate person – no cost.
-They will then tell to come back in a week, possibly less to pick up your new KiTap.
+They will then tell you to come back in a week, possibly less, to pick up your new ITAP.

 Step 6 – Warung Buncit Immigration office

-When you have picked up your new KiTap. visa (which will be in your passport and your Buku Pengawasan Orang Asing) you can go to the Exit/Reentry window on the second floor to do a one-year exit/reentry visa (you will also need a sponsorship letter from your husband for this).
-This costs Rp 450,000.
-They will tell you to come back in one, two or three days to pick up your passport and Buku Pengawasan Orang Asing.
+When you have picked up your new ITAP you can go to the Exit/Reentry window on the second floor to do a two-year exit/reentry visa (you will also need a sponsorship letter from your Indonesian spouse for this).
+They will tell you to come back in one, two or three days to pick up your passport.